History and Overview of Turks and Caicos

 History

 The Turks and Caicos was discovered by Europeans in the late 1400s or start of the 1500s.
-It’s highly likely that Grand Turk was Christopher Columbus’s initial point of landfall in the New World on his historic 1492 voyage, as accounts made during the voyage match the island far better than the common theory of first landfall on San Salvador in the Bahamas.
+It’s highly likely that Grand Turk was the initial point of landfall in the New World for Christopher Columbus on his historic 1492 voyage, as accounts made during the voyage match the island far better than the common theory of first landfall on San Salvador in the Bahamas.

-There is a bit of dispute by historians over which island was the point of landfall, but in any case, it’s certain that Ponce de Leon visited in 1512.
-Due to diseases brought by Europeans, and Spanish slavers, the Tainos had completely disappeared by the late 1500s.
+There is some dispute between historians over which island was the point of landfall, but in any case, it’s certain that explorer Juan Ponce de León visited in 1512.
+Due to diseases brought by Europeans, including Spanish slavers, the Lucayans had completely disappeared by the late 1500s.

-Although visited on and off by Spanish, English and French over the next century, the islands remained deserted and did not see any permanent European settlement until the late 1600s, when British Bermudian salt rakers began to develop the natural shallow salt ponds in the country for sea salt production.
+Although visited on and off by the Spanish, English, and French over the next century, the islands remained deserted and did not see any permanent European settlement until the late 1600s, when British-Bermudian salt rakers began to develop the natural shallow salt ponds in the country for sea salt production.
 It was at this time that Britain established control of the islands, which it has held with only a few brief exceptions to this day.

-For many centuries previous to the 1800s, Islamic corsairs preyed on vessels in the Mediterranean and off the coasts of Europe and Africa.
-These raiders were often referred to as “Turks”, and the term went on to become a synonym with pirate.
+For many centuries prior to the 1800s, Islamic corsairs preyed on vessels in the Mediterranean and off the coasts of Europe and Africa.
+These raiders were often referred to as Turks, and the term went on to become a synonym for pirate.

-Early mapmakers combined this with a version of the Lucayan word ‘cayo hico’, meaning string of islands.
+Early mapmakers combined this word with a version of the Lucayan word cayo hico, meaning string of islands.
 Together, they served as a warning to avoid the pirate islands.
-The name is not derived from the Turks head cactus (a small stubby cactus capped with a spiny structure resembling a Turkish Fez hat) which is found on some islands in the country.
+The name is not derived from the Turk's head cactus (a small stubby cactus capped with a spiny structure resembling a Turkish Fez hat), which is found on some islands in the country.

 Piracy

-Between the early-1600s and mid-1700s, piracy was at its height globally and the Turks and Caicos was definitely a hotspot for such activity.
-Several well-known pirates including “Calico” Jack Rackham, Anne Bonny, Mary Read, Francois l’Olonnais and Captain Dulaien had bases in the islands, as the countless small coves and inlets found around the country proved to be excellent places to hide ships in while waiting for prey.
-The small island of Parrot Cay between Providenciales and North Caicos was actually previously known as Pirate Cay, due to the buccaneers that used to live there.
+Between the early 1600s and mid-1700s, piracy was at its height globally and the Turks and Caicos was a hotspot for such activity.
+Several well-known pirates including John “Calico Jack” Rackham, Anne Bonny, Mary Read, François l’Olonnais, and Captain Jean Thomas Dulaien had bases in the islands, as the countless small coves and inlets found around the country proved to be excellent places in which to hide ships while awaiting prey.
+The small island of Parrot Cay between Providenciales and North Caicos was actually previously known as Pirate Cay, due to the buccaneers who used to live there.

 Plantations and the Salt Industry

-Due to droughts, hurricanes, insects and disease, the plantations began to fail in the first few decades of the 1800s.
+Due to droughts, hurricanes, insects, and disease, the plantations began to fail in the first few decades of the 1800s.
 Sisal (a fibrous plant that was used to make rope) began to be planted and was initially successful, but the small scale of local production of both sisal and salt doomed the industries.
-The Turks and Caicos saw difficult economic in the times 1900s until about 1985 when the tourism industry began.
+The Turks and Caicos saw difficult economic times during the 1900s until about 1985 (around the time when the tourism industry began).

 Culture

-Geographically speaking, the Turks and Caicos Islands is part of the Bahamas islands chain.
-There has been a constant movement of people between these two nations and as such they share a similar culture.
+Geographically speaking, the Turks and Caicos Islands is part of the Bahamas island chain.
+There has been a constant movement of people between these two nations, and as such they share a similar culture.

-Conch, a marine snail, was an important part of the local diet and remains popular today.
-Peas & Rice was a staple in the past, with locally grown pigeon peas and pieces of conch added to imported rice.
-Conch Fritters and Conch Salad, two popular dishes, are in fact more recent culinary developments.
+Queen conch, a marine snail, was an important part of the local diet and remains popular today in local cuisine.
+Peas and rice was a staple in the past, with locally grown pigeon peas and pieces of conch added to imported rice.
+Conch fritters and conch salad, two popular dishes, are in fact more recent culinary developments.

 Ripsaw is a local music genre developed during slavery times.
-It consists of scrapping an instrument, such as a screwdriver, over a saw blade to create a scraping sound.
-Playing ripsaw is called ‘ripping the saw’.
-Common accompaniments are the guitar, drums and triangle.
+It consists of scraping an instrument, such as a screwdriver, over a saw blade to create a scraping sound.
+Playing ripsaw is called ripping the saw.
+Common accompaniments are the guitar, drums, and triangle.
 Junkanoo, a Bahamian music genre, was brought back to the islands by returning Turks and Caicos Islanders who left to find work in nearby Bahamian islands.

 Government

-Being a British Overseas Territory, the United Kingdom is responsible for external affairs, such as defense.
-The internal government is locally elected, headed by a locally elected Premier and a Governor appointed by King Charles III (the current Governor was appointed by Her late Majesty Queen Elizabeth II).
+As the Turks and Caicos is a British Overseas Territory, the United Kingdom is responsible for external affairs, such as defense.
+The internal government is locally elected, and is headed by a locally elected Premier and a King Charles III-appointed Governor.

 The Turks and Caicos Islands was under Jamaican jurisdiction until 1962, when Jamaica became independent.
 The governor of the Bahamas oversaw local affairs from 1965 until 1973, when the Bahamas became independent and the Turks and Caicos Islands received their own governor.
-A new constitution was adopted in 1974, and George Alexander Smith James McCartney became the country’s first Prime Minister (later titled Premier) in 1976.
+A new constitution was adopted in 1974, and James Alexander George Smith (JAGS) McCartney became the country’s first Prime Minister (later titled Premier) in 1976.

 Weather

-The climate in the islands is generally hot and dry, with an average yearly temperature of 80° F (26° C).
-Average rainfall is only 33” (83 cm), with most rain during the months of April - July.
+The climate in the islands is generally hot and dry, with an average yearly temperature of 80° F (27° C).
+Average annual rainfall is only 33 inches (83 cm), with most rain occurring during the months of May–November.

-Hurricanes season is between August and November, with most activity between end of August and early September.
+Hurricane season is between June and the end of November, with most activity occurring between the end of August and early September.
 Hurricanes rarely hit the islands, mostly passing north towards the eastern coast of the United States or south through Haiti and the Dominican Republic.

 Why Visit?

-The waters around the islands have become recognized as excellent for a range of water sports, from ecotourism kayaking in the Caicos Banks to world-class kiteboarding spots on Long Bay.
+The waters around the islands have become recognized as excellent for a range of water sports, from ecotourism kayaking in the Caicos Banks to world-class kiteboarding on Long Bay.
+Fishing in Turks and Caicos is also excellent.

-Diving is rated in the top 10 in the Caribbean, and excellent sites are found off West Caicos, Providenciales, Grand Turk and Salt Cay.
+The diving here is rated in the top 10 in the Caribbean, and excellent sites are found off West Caicos, Providenciales, Grand Turk, and Salt Cay.

 Practical Information